ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

 TIPS view (tv):
 : Is defined in this document to be the container of incremental transport information about the network information resource.
-Though the TIPS view may include other transport information, it has two basic components: updates graph (ug) and receiver set (rs).
+The TIPS view has one basic component, updates graph (ug), but may include other transport information.

 Updates graph (ug):
 : Is a directed, acyclic graph whose nodes represent the set of versions of an